aptos-labs/developer-docs/docs/indexer/custom-processors/e2e-tutorial.md

 cd python/processors/coin_flip
 ```

 Processors consume a stream of transactions from the Transaction Stream Service.
 In order to use the Labs-Hosted Transaction Stream Service you need an auth token.
-Follow [this guide](/indexer/txn-stream/labs-hosted#auth-tokens) to guide to get one.
+Follow [this guide](/indexer/txn-stream/labs-hosted#auth-tokens) to get one.
 Once you're done, you should have a token that looks like this:
 ```
 aptoslabs_yj4bocpaKy_Q6RBP4cdBmjA8T51hto1GcVX5ZS9S65dx
 ```